fbpx

 AIRLINE MILES + COMPANION FARES

 If you have airline miles, USE THEM!
-We have Alaska Airlines credit cards where we earn miles and a companion fare each year (where we just pay the taxes on an airline ticket.)
+We have Alaska Airlines credit cards, on which we earn miles and a companion fare each year (we just pay the taxes on an airline ticket).

-We like to save our companion fares for trips to Hawaii, especially if we are traveling in high season.
+We like to save our companion fares for trips to Hawaii, especially during high season.

 LOW SEASON

-Traveling to Hawaii during the low season or shoulder season can be tricky with school-aged kids but really appealing for families with babies, toddlers, and preschoolers.
+Traveling to Hawaii during the low season or shoulder season can be tricky for school-aged kids, but it is really appealing for families with babies,Ā toddlers, and preschoolers.

 The best discounts are in October and November.
 You can also find decent airfare for May and September.